Michaelangel007/apple2_hgr_font_tutorial/README.md

 |176| $2350 |$23|$50|
 |184| $23D0 |$23|$D0|

-We'll split the table of addresses into Low and High bytes for easier access.
+We'll split this table of 16-bit addresses into Low and High bytes for easier access.
 We'll also subtract off the hard-coded graphics page 1 high byte = $20 and instead use relative offsets to make it work with either graphics page 1 or 2.

 This is our mini HGR Y Address look-up table.
 "Funny" that it has 24 entries -- the same height as our text screen. :-)